ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Host Plants and Habitat Relative Abundance Today State Distribution and Locations Broods and Flight Time Outlook

-Photo: Erik Nielsen Wayland Community Gardens 8-25-2010
+Photo: Wayland Community Gardens 8-25-2010, E. Nielsen

-It was, however, known in western Massachusetts, and by 1889 Scudder is able to list records from Amherst (Marsh); Mt.
+But it was soon discovered in western Massachusetts, and by 1889 Scudder is able to list records from Amherst (Marsh); Mt.
 Tom (Morrison); Springfield (“not uncommon” according to Emery and Dimmock); Belchertown (A.C.
 Sprague); North Leverett (F. S. Sprague); Lenox (“common” according to Edwards); and Williamstown (“rather rare”) (Scudder 1889: 980).
 Today, the Harvard Museum of Comparative Zoology (MCZ) still has Morrison’s specimen from Mt.
 Tom (in the Scudder collection, no date); the female from North Leverett taken by F. H. Sprague 8/12/1878; and two specimens from Belchertown taken 8/30/1886 by A. C. Sprague.
 No other 19th or early 20th century Massachusetts specimens have been located in the MCZ.

 Host Plants and Habitat